plotly/plotly.py/doc/python/static-image-export.md

 ### Available Settings

-The following settings are availble.
+The following settings are available.

 `default_width`: The default pixel width to use on image export.